tlylt/tp/docs/team/tlylt.md

 - **New Feature**: Added a show command that allows the user to view the details of a saved endpoint.

 - **Enhancements**:

-  - Updated various custom command feedback messages in the result display.
-  - Wrote additional tests for existing features to increase coverage.
   - Refactored code in the request calling logic, and the handling of command result to reduce duplication and improve code quality.
   - Fixed issues related to user input (such as the integer index) involved in various commands to ensure bugs are